 Many of us have at least a couple recollections of doze-worthy history lessons in school, where rote memorizations of battlefields and dates felt as far away as a distant planet.

-But if you’re lucky, you also know the feeling of experiencing something historical in a more personal way, where all those textbook lessons suddenly came alive in front of you and the experience gave you goosebumps.
+But if you’re lucky, you also know the feeling of experiencing something historical in a more personal way, where all those textbook lessons suddenly come alive in front of you and the experience give you goosebumps.

-Why It’s Unusual: The National Veterans Memorial and Museum is set to open in late October, 2018, in Columbus, Ohio, and is the first museum dedicated to military veterans and their families (rather than museums that focus on a specific war or branch of service).
+Why It’s Unusual: The National Veterans Memorial and Museum opened in October 2018, in Columbus, Ohio, and is the first museum dedicated to military veterans and their families (rather than museums that focus on a specific war or branch of service).

 What Families Can Do: Since most families have at least one connection to the armed services, this museum presents veterans’ stories and history in an interactive way, showcasing the many jobs military personnel have and their journey to deployment.
 The museum helps kids understand the sacrifice veterans and their families have made in a tangible way.
 There is also a booth for veterans to make their mark by sharing their own stories.